 We are all active on the Goin’ platform because we want to build connections at our (new) university, we all want to make use of the value of the platform.
 To make sure you will get the most valuable experience possible, we ask you to take your own responsibility for the community as well.
 According to us, acting responsibly entails a good judgment of acts on the Goin’ platform, the ability to act correctly and be guardian for a warm community where people feel welcome.
 We distinct two forms of responsibility: individual responsibility and community responsibility.
 Individual responsibility is all about own actions and deeds.
 Community responsibility is taking the value of a friendly community into account and taking action when undesired behaviour takes place to other Goin’ users.
 Responsibility is all about acting correctly and not closing your eyes.

 When making use of the Goin’ platform, we expect users to act like reasonable people.
 At Goin’ we think that most importantly, reasonable people have sound judgement, are fair and sensible while taking the effort to think beyond their personal or cultural borders.

 The Goin’ Rules and Protocols

 At Goin’, we want to make sure every user feels safe and can make the best out of the Goin’ experience.
 Therefore, we conducted rules and protocols to protect users as well as universities.
-Users should be aware that behaviour in the online world could have consequences in the physical world.
+Users should be aware that behaviour within the online community can affects others just as their behaviour in real life.
 Therefore, every user should agree with the Code of Conduct before creating a profile on the platform.
 At Goin’, we categorize behaviour based on level of seriousness of the act.
 The level of seriousness will determine the consequences we will attach to the act.

 As a general norm of conduct, an act can be considered unacceptable if a rational and reasonable person would be doubtful about whether some act could be objectionable or not.